pgeu/pgeu-system/docs/confreg/waitlist.md

 Pending registrations with (invoice/bulk payment)
-: Number of attendees that are far enough into the process to have an invoice or a bulk payment generated.
+: Number of attendees that are far enough into the process to have an invoice or a bulk (multi-registration) payment generated.
 These can usually be expected to complete their payments and take their spot.

 Active offers on the waitlist
 : Number of attendees that have been given an offer, but have not